 - Use your account information to complete the online application.

-- Use a Visa/MasterCard or Discover Card to pay your one-time non-refundable $95.00 USD application fee.
+- Use a Visa/MasterCard or Discover Card to pay your non-refundable $95.00 USD application fee.

 - Submit evidence of English proficiency.

 - Submit official transcripts or mark sheets for all post-secondary institutions (colleges, universities, training schools) you have attended.

 Boise State University

 International Admissions Office

 Boise, ID 83725-1320, USA

 All documents must be issued in English, or accompanied by an official, literal English translation.
 All transcripts must be sent directly by the institution, or in the sealed official envelope of the institution, with the appropriate institutional stamps on the document and across the seal of the envelope.
 Please note that the university will not need high school transcripts to be considered for admission into the Graduate College.
 If you have concerns about how to submit your transcripts, please contact the International Admissions Office.